-As at December 31, 2022 and 2021, deferred tax assets that have not been recognized as they may not be used to offset taxable profits amounted to NT\$717 thousand.
+As of December 31, 2023, and 2022, the total amount of deferred tax assets not recognized by the Group were both NT\$717 thousand.

-The assessments of income tax returns
+(e)The assessments of income tax returns

-As at December 31, 2022, the assessments of the income tax returns of the Company and its subsidiary were as follows:
+As of December 31, 2023, the assessments of the income tax returns of the Company and its subsidiary were as follows:

-The assessment of income tax returns The Company Assessed and approved up to 2020.
-Pei Jin International Co., Ltd. Assessed and approved up to 2020.
+The assessment of income tax returns

+The Company Assessed and approved up to 2021

+Pei Jin International Co., Ltd. Assessed and approved up to 2021

-(18)Earnings per share
+(21)Earnings per share